deeplearning4j/deeplearning4j/buildinglocally.md

 A community-provided script [build-dl4j-stack.sh](https://gist.github.com/crockpotveggies/9948a365c2d45adcf96642db336e7df1) written in bash is available that clones the DL4J stack, builds each repository, and installs them locally to Maven.
 This script will work on both Linux and OS X platforms.

+OK, now read the following section carefully.

-Use the build script as follows for CPU architectures:
+Use the build script below for CPU architectures:

 ```
 ./build-dl4j-stack.sh
 ```

-If you are using a GPU backend:
+If you are using a GPU backend, use this instead:

 ```
 ./build-dl4j-stack.sh -c cuda